DimitriPalmer22/Studio-Docs/Projects/Summer Project/C++ Conversion.md

 # Step 1

-From this step onward,  if you have pu
+From this step onward, you don't need to have pulled the C++ commit, but the only way to test if really works is by opening a version of the project with C++.

+1. On yo

+If the C++ commit has not been pushed by the time you are reading this and you want to test if the project works, close